 Great Jobs for Chemistry Majors, Rowh, McGraw-Hill, 1999.

-Mainly traditional careers (reasearch, teaching, management and support), aimed at undergraduate students.
+General job searching advice, as well as list of traditional careers (reasearch, teaching, management and support), aimed at undergraduate students.

 Guide to Non-Traditional Careers in Science, Karen Young Kreeger, Taylor & Francis, 1999.

 Jobs in the Drug Industry - a Career Guide for Chemists, Richard Friary, Academic Press, 2000.
-Descriptions of jobs in pharmaceutical industry, list of pharma companies, some general career advice.

 Jump Start your Career in BioScience, Chandra Louise, Peer Productions, 1998.

-Opprotunities in Biotechnology Careers.
+Opportunities in Biotechnology Careers.
 Sheldon S. Brown, VGM Publisher, 2000.

 Opportunities in Chemistry Careers.
 John H. Woodburn, VGM Publisher, 2002.

-Opportunities in Forensic Science Careers, Blythe Camenson, VGM Publisher, 2001.
+Opportunities in Forensic Science Careers, Blythe Camenson, VGM Publisher, 2004.

 A Ph.D. is Not Enough, Peter Feibelman, Addison Wesley, 1993.